The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Meromorphic quartic form and Willmore surfaces in

-In particular, if $\Sigma^2$ has genus zero, then $\mathscr{Q}_{\phi}=0$, $\phi:\Sigma^2\rightarrow S^3$ is the inverse stereographic projection of a complete branched minimal surface in $\R^3$ with finite total curvature and \emph{vanishing flux} if and only if $\phi$ is a \emph{true} Willmore sphere. \end{theorem}
+In particular, if $\Sigma^2$ has genus zero, then $\mathscr{Q}_{\phi}=0$, $\phi:\Sigma^2\rightarrow S^3$ is the inverse stereographic projection of a complete branched minimal surface in $\R^3$ with finite total curvature.
+The dual minimal surface has \emph{vanishing flux} if and only if $\phi$ is a \emph{true} Willmore sphere. \end{theorem} \begin{proof} \textbf{Part 1.
+Introduction.} First, we recall that